Pizza4Coders/practica-dms-2020-2021/components/dms2021sensor/README.md

   - Parameters:
     - `username` [form data] (`str`): The requestor's user name.
   - Returns:
     - `200 OK`.
-The response content (`application/json`) is a JSON dictionary containing a list of rules with the following data on each element:
+The response content (`application/json`) is a JSON list of rules with the following data on each element:
       - `rule_name`: The name of the rule
       - `type`: Type of rule.
 This can be `command` if it runs a command or `file` if it checks for the presence of a file.
       - `data`: If `type` was `command`, the command that runs, or if it was `file`, the path to the file that is checked.